 Business Plan Balance Sheet: Current Liabilities

-Liabilities are amounts of money your business owes to creditors in the form of bills that are due, bank loans you’ve taken out, and bonds or warrants that you may have issued to raise money.
+You will need to consider liabilities as part of your business plan.
+Liabilities are amounts of money you owe to creditors in the form of bills that are due, bank loans you’ve taken out, and bonds or warrants that you may have issued to raise money.

 Current liabilities represent short-term debts that you have to repay within one year.
 These liabilities are closely tied to the current assets listed on the top half of your balance sheet because you have to pay them off with those assets.
 In most cases, current liabilities fall into two groups:

 Accounts payable: These liabilities come in the form of bills that haven’t yet been paid for such things as utilities, telephone service, office supplies, professional services, raw materials, wholesale goods, or other invoices from providers or suppliers.

 Accrued expenses payable: In addition to outside accounts payable, your business continuously accrues liabilities related to salaries or wages (if you have employees), insurance premiums, interest on bank loans, and taxes you owe.
 Any obligations that are unpaid at the time you run your balance sheet get grouped together in this category.